bobbingwide/uk-tides/README.md

 Now dependent upon oik v1.17 or higher

 ## Changelog
+# 3.0.0
+* Fixed: Implement local workaround for missing space between on and Day #10
+* Added: Add Server side support for rendering the block with colours and typography attributes #9
+* Added: Add text align toolbar icon group; makes the block selectable #9
+* Changed: Register block using block.json #9
+* Changed: Move build/oik-uk-tides to src/oik-uk-tides.
+Refactor to import from packages #9
+* Changed: Update package.json based on sb-starting-block and install @wordpress/scripts #9
+* Changed: Remove files no longer needed by wp-scripts.
+Update .gitignore #9
+* Tested: With WordPress 5.8 and WordPress Multi Site
+* Tested: With Gutenberg 11.1.0
+* Tested: With PHP 8.0

 # 2.1.0
 * Changed: Updated for PHP 8.0 compatibility
 * Tested: With WordPress 5.7 and WordPress Multi Site